CutieZone/irzean/README.md

 - `IRZEAN_REPO_URL` (required): where Irzean gets its content from
 - `IRZEAN_CLONE_PATH` (required): where Irzean will store its data
 - `IRZEAN_ROOT_URL` (default `http://0.0.0.0:${IRZEAN_PORT:1337}`): the root url where Irzean is ran

+## actual Features

+- serverside rendered w/ `axum` + `minijinja`
+- stupid fast loads (<30ms request processing time, <200ms network time, <0.5s FCP (measured from Germany to Eastern Europe))
+- no js (other than umami) yet we have full text search
+- tag index, listing, sitemap generator
+- exists almost entirely in memory at all times
+- `rust-embed` for static non-code